Jennova-technologies/device_xiaomi_spes/README.md

+Those of you that think that "hiding" your updates or break them...
+This is open source, go fuck yourselves and you will gain nothing by not releasing source.

 ## Device Configuration for Xiaomi Redmi Note 11

 The Xiaomi Redmi Note 11 (codenamed _"spes/spesn"_) is a mid range smartphone from Xiaomi.